Literary-Insights/blog/src/content/blog/Age of Spiritual Machines_ When Computers Exceed Human Intelligence, The - Ray Kurzweil.txt-1.md

  Here are the key points summarized:

 - The learning curve follows an S-shape, with exponential growth initially followed by leveling off.
-This pattern is seen in how most multicellular creatures like slugs learn new skills.
+This pattern is seen in how most multicellular creatures like slug: s learn new skills.

 - Humans are unique in their ability to innovate, which allows continuous exponential growth rather than leveling off.
 Innovation turns the S-curve into indefinite growth.